 Raptors may only be captured with traps or nets which are humane in their operation and use.
 Traps of such construction as Swedish goshawk traps must be attended regularly at least at 12-hour intervals; all other trapping devices must be constantly attended while in use.

 Resident and nonresident raptor collecting permittees may take passage raptors (immature raptors in their first year plumage), except adult American kestrels and adult great horned owls may be taken for falconry purposes.
 Other raptors, except threatened and endangered species, may be taken as adults only with written joint permission to do so from the department and the United States Fish and Wildlife Service according to 50 C.F.R.21.29(i) (4) (Oct.
 1, 1989).
-The trapping of passage raptors is permitted only between Sept.
-21 and Jan.
-31. Raptors which are marked and have subsequently escaped may be re-trapped at any time throughout the year.
+The trapping of passage raptors is permitted only between Aug 1 - March 31.
+Raptors which are marked and have subsequently escaped may be re-trapped at any time throughout the year.

 Only resident general or master falconry permittees may take eyas (young, flightless birds) from a nest or aerie.
 At least one eyas must be left in the nest or aerie.
-Eyas may be taken only May 25-July 10.
+Eyas may be taken only May 2 - July 31.
 The permitted person shall allow a department representative to observe the permitted person's attempt to take eyas if so requested by the department.